Guitar Amplifier 101

 In the beginning

-The birth of amplifiers draws its origins to the telephone and radio broadcast industry back in 1910`s.
+The birth of amplifiers draws its origins to the telephone and radio broadcast industry back in the 1910s.
 It was not until 1930 that the first practical electric guitar and amplifier took form.
 Electro String Instrument Company developed these amplifiers.
 Shortly after other companies like National, Dobro, Gibson, and Rowe- DeArmond presented their versions of guitar amplifiers that found wide commercial use among consumers.
 Further development of guitar amplifiers was shortly stopped by WW2.
-However, in the late 1940`s many new companies and individuals began to make amplifiers.
+However, in the late 1940s, many new companies and individuals began to make amplifiers.

 Guitar Amplifier Structure

-Vacuum Tube amplifiers were dominating the market until 1970`s when Solid State based types took over.
+Vacuum Tube amplifiers were dominating the market until the 1970`s when Solid State based types took over.
 One of the main reasons is that tube components in amplifiers overheat quite easily.
 Therefore they get useless over time.
 On the other hand, the sound of tube amplifiers delivers more a natural and “warm“ sound so audio enthusiasts still use them today.

 Solid Slate Amp